bayinfosys/bayinfosys.github.io/07-design-patterns/index.md

 + Segmentation Pattern
     + Overview: Given a set of observations, separate them into distinct groups based on properties defined in the training process.
-    + Examples: Customer segmentation by spending behavior, identification of tissue type in medical scans.
+    + Examples: Customer segmentation by spending behaviour, identification of tissue type in medical scans.
     + Marketing example: Separate customers by spending habits.

 + Regression/Forecasting Pattern
     + Overview: Given a history of values, suggest future new values which follow the pattern.
     + Examples: Weather prediction, expected failure of parts in manufacturing processes, dynamic pricing.
-    + Marketing example: For each customer, forecast future engagement based on previous behavior.
+    + Marketing example: For each customer, forecast future engagement based on previous behaviour.

 + Anomaly Detection
     + Overview: Given a set of observations, discover patterns to expect, then monitor for deviation.
-    + Examples: Unexpected behavior indicating identity theft or bot traffic, loss-of-customer prediction.
+    + Examples: Unexpected behaviour indicating identity theft or bot traffic, loss-of-customer prediction.
-    + Marketing example: For each audience segment, monitor for changes in behavior which suggest new approaches are needed.
+    + Marketing example: For each audience segment, monitor for changes in behaviour which suggest new approaches are needed.

 + Similarity Discovery
     + Overview: Given a set of observations, discover aspects of similarity or contrast.